To Infinity and Beyond

 Speaking of marbles, according to Google, the standard size of your typical toy marble is 1/2 inch diameter.
 How many marbles would we have to melt to create one as big as the sun?
 According to my calculations, the answer is one decillion, three hundred fourteen nonillion, six hundred forty-seven octillion, five hundred twenty-three septillion, four sextillion, six hundred seventy quintillion, or 1,314,647,523,004,670,000,000,000,000,000,000.
 Tee Hee!
 That's a lot of marbles!

 So what if we'd melt one googol 1/2" diameter marbles, how big a marble could we create then?
 First of all, we're going to have to measure the diameter regarding light years.
 For those of you who don't know, one light-year is the distance that light can travel in one year, which is 5,878,499,810,000 miles.
 I don't know about you, but that's pretty far out!

 The Milky Way in which we live in is an approximated 100,000 light years across.
 Therefore, if I were at the edge of the Milky Way (We're not) and I'd wave at an alien on the other end of the galaxy, I'd have to wait 200,000 years to see if he'd wave back.
 Trust me; I wouldn't even bother if it took that long!

 Okay, so the size marble we could create if we'd melt one googol half-inch diameter marbles in a big pot.
 At 2,892,163,141,772,730 light-years in diameter, this marble would dwarf our very own galaxy.
 Not only that, the largest galaxy ever found is IC1101, which is only 6,000,000,000 light-years in diameter!

 If we'd place the center of this marble where our sun is now, its edge would extend further out than any object astronomers have observed as of today!
 So as you can see, one googol is HUGE!

 While numbers can be of infinite size, there is, however a largest named number.
 First, there's googolplex.
-Googolplex is basically the number 1 with one googol zeros behind it.
+The number googolplex is basically 1 with one googol zeros behind it.
 That's a big number.
 If we'd write the number out in Microsoft Word, and we'd use Arial size one font, how many pages would it take?